 MOMEM - Museum of Modern Electronic Music

-On April 6, 2022 the world's first museum for electronic music will open its doors at the Hauptwache.
+The world's first museum for electronic music is now open.
 As a prelude, the MOMEM starts with an exhibition about the well-known Frankfurt DJ and artist Sven Väth, whose career began 40 years ago here in Frankfurt.

 Visitor centre at Frankfurt Airport